dantodor/cabserver/README.md

 The API provided by both these methods can be called now according to the given specs.
 Also, the parameters of the system can be easily modified by editing application.conf ( http params, number of cabs, initial position, etc. )

+For any further information, please feel free to contact me.